Physiotherapy Ludlow

 Spinal Problems

-Several spinal problems, such as disc problems, degeneration, back pain, sciatica, lumbago, stiff/painful neck, and referred arm and leg pains, can be aided with physiotherapy.
+Disc problems, degeneration, back pain, sciatica, lumbago, stiff/painful neck, and referred arm and leg pains are just some of the spinal problems that can be treated with physiotherapy.

 Joint Problems